rbirkby/Ilmer.org/_drafts/farms.md

 Until 1923, Alfred Hill farmed this farm.
 He died 3 years later.
 By 1947, J Shurrock was recorded as living at the farm.

+### Cold Harbour Farm

+This remains of this farm can be seen in woodland beside the Ilmer to Towersey bridleway.